IMF official in Egypt as currency crisis bites

 The central bank said on Sunday its foreign reserves had inched down $21 million in December to $15.015 billion.
 Economists had expected a steeper fall.

-(Additional reporting by Patrick Werr; Writing by Tom Perry; Editing by Alistair Lyon)
+(Additional reporting by Patrick Werr and Tom Perry; Writing by Tom Perry; Editing by Alistair Lyon)